 Churches have responded to this criticism by eliminating many ministries targeted toward the very things that Paul told Titus to make sure were being taught.
 Instead, we are teaching theology and gospel- centered materials.
 Who could criticize theology, right?

 It’s not that theology and gospel-centered materials are inappropriate for women, but if they are replacing instruction on how to love one’s husband and children, how to be a keeper at home, how to be pure, then we do in fact have an unbiblical imbalance on knowledge without wisdom.
 Paul didn’t tell older women to teach theology.
 I would argue that the Titus 2 “list” isn’t exhaustive, but it should determine our priorities for mentoring.
+Let’s not throw out Titus 2 from our women’s ministries, but let’s also consider how to disciple all our women!

 I offer a few observations and cautions: